debezium/debezium-design-documents/DDD-11.md

 The one case that needs care is an event whose encoded payload exceeds the chunk capacity, such as a wide row of large character columns, since it would not fit an empty chunk either.
 Such an event is given a chunk of its own, sized to fit exactly.
 That chunk is full as soon as it is written, so the next event seals it and starts a regular chunk, and nothing else in the design needs to know that chunk sizes can differ.
-When a chunk is replaced, it is sealed first, which is the point where compression happens; see [Payload chunks](#payload-chunks).
+When a chunk is replaced, it is sealed first if compression is enabled, which is the point where compression happens; see [Payload chunks](#payload-chunks) and [Compression](#compression).

 `ensureCapacity` grows all the metadata arrays together, so that a single capacity check covers every field.
 A transaction starts at 8 slots so that the many small transactions a connector sees stay small.